schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 ## Using different GHC compiler across different projects

 The goal is to be able to have two (or more) projects and be able to specify that they use different GHC versions.
-This is trivial to achieve with `Stack` based on how `Stack` works.
-As stated earlier, `Stack` does not only take care of building Haskell projects, it also takes care of downloading the necessary version of GHC needed.
+This is trivial to achieve with `stack`based on how `stack`works.
+As stated earlier, `stack`does not only take care of building Haskell projects, it also takes care of downloading the necessary version of GHC needed.

-This means to have a project use a specific version of GHC, the only thing needed to be done is to instruct `Stack` appropriately.
+This means to have a project use a specific version of GHC, the only thing needed to be done is to instruct `stack`appropriately.
 And this is done by updating the `resolver` key in the `Stack.yaml` file, and specifying the appropriate LTS version of the package curated set that corresponds to the GHC version needed.

 The version of GHC being used in a project can be confirmed by checking what the corresponding GHC version is to the LTS version specified in `stack.yaml`.
 This can be done by looking it up on [Stackage.org](https://www.stackage.org/) which always specify the GHC version that would be downloaded alongside the LTS version.
 Another way to check is to run  `stack ghc -- --version` from within the directory containing the project.
 If this is run from the directory of the project created earlier on, the output will be: